Women’s Health Library

 What is ovarian cancer?

 Ovarian cancer is the abnormal growth of cells in or near your ovaries.
 The ovaries are two small glands, located on either side of your uterus.
 They produce female sex hormones and store and release eggs.
-Ovarian cancer can occur in anyone who has female pelvic organs, even people who don't identify as female.
+Ovarian cancer can occur in anyone who has female pelvic organs.

 What causes it?